zzhang82/web422/notes/week01.md

 (intro blurb here)

-Links to notes...

-We'll be jumping around a bit.
-No straight line or step-by-step recipe.
-Some overlap, some repetition (but that's OK for connecting the topics together).

 * [Welcome](welcome) to the WEB422 course
 * [Web services (re)introduction](/web422/notes/intro-web-services)
 * [Setting up the back-end REST API](/web422/notes/teams-api-setup)
 * [jQuery Review & Rendering API Data](/web422/notes/jquery-review)

+We'll be jumping around a bit.
+No straight line or step-by-step recipe.
+Some overlap, some repetition (but that's OK for connecting the topics together).

 <br>